-The SERRC is governed by a board composed of superintendents of participating schools, parents of children with disabilities, representatives of county boards of MR/DD, Joint Vocational Schools, Pickaway-Ross CTC, Shawnee State University, and Pike, Ross, Lawrance and South Central Ohio Educational Service Centers, whose terms rotate every year.
+The SERRC is governed by a board composed of superintendents of participating schools, parents of children with disabilities, representatives of county boards of MR/DD, Joint Vocational Schools, Pickaway-Ross CTC, Shawnee State University, and Pike, Ross, Lawrence and South Central Ohio Educational Service Centers, whose terms rotate every year.
 The degree of control exercised by any participating school district is limited to its representation on the Board.
 The Washington-Nile Local School District's superintendent is on the SERRC Board.
 The fiscal agent for the SERRC is Dawson-Bryant Local School District.
-Financial information can be obtained by contacting Donald Washburn, Director of Pilasco-Ross, at the South Central Ohio Educational Service Center, Portsmouth, Ohio 45663.
+Financial information can be obtained by contacting Donald Washburn, Director of Pilasco-Ross, at the South Central Ohio Educational Service Center, 411 Court Street, Portsmouth, Ohio 45663.

-NOTE 17 - PUBLIC ENTITY SHARED RISK POOL
+NOTE 18 - PUBLIC ENTITY SHARED RISK POOL

 Scioto County Schools Council - The School District is a member of the Scioto County Schools Council, a public entity shared risk pool.
 Several Scioto County school districts have entered into an agreement with the South Central Ohio Educational Service Center to form the Scioto County Schools Council.
-The overall objectives of the council are to formulate and administer a program of health insurance for the benefit of the council members' employees and their dependents, to obtain lower costs for health coverage, and to secure cost control by implementing a program of comprehensive loss control.
+The overall objectives of the Council are to formulate and administer programs of health and dental insurance for the benefit of the Council members' employees and their dependents, to obtain lower costs for health and dental coverage, and to secure cost control by implementing a program of comprehensive loss control.
 The Council's business and affairs are managed by a Board of Directors, consisting of the superintendents from each of the participating school districts.
-The School District pays premiums based on what the Council estimates will cover the costs of all claims for which the Council is obligated.
-If the School District's claims exceed its premiums, there is no individual supplemental assessment; on the other hand, if the School District's claims are low, it will not receive a refund.
-The Council views its activities in the aggregate, rather than on an individual entity basis.
-To obtain financial information, write to the fiscal agent, South Central Ohio Educational Service Center at Fourth and Court Streets, Portsmouth, Ohio 45662.